Poseidon4767/Minecraft-Bot/README.md

 # Instructions
 1. In File Explorer, right-click and select open terminal to open the terminal in the current directory.
+2. Either clone this repo using - `git clone https://github.com/Poseidon4767/Minecraft-Bot.git` or download zip file and extract it.
+3. Go to the folder where `main.py` is placed.
+Open a terminal in that directory.
-2. Copy paste this command and hit enter
+4. Copy paste this command and hit enter
 `python -m venv env`
-3. After that, copy paste this and hit enter `env/Scripts/Activate`
+5. After that, copy paste this and hit enter `env/Scripts/Activate`
-4. Then use this command - `pip install pyautogui`
+6. Then use this command - `pip install pyautogui`
-5. After everything is done, type `python main.py` and hit enter.
+7. After everything is done, type `python main.py` and hit enter.
 You will be in the menu.
-6. Open Minecraft and choose your preferred function from the menu in the terminal.
+8. Open Minecraft and choose your preferred function from the menu in the terminal.